 No one could have guessed that The Mandalorian's debut on Disney+ would spark an increase in crocheting among Star Wars fans.
-In particular, those with the ability to knit have made their own cute, yarn and felt-based versions of Baby Yoda (the show's breakout character) as they wait for licensed Disney merch to hit their favorite retailers.
+In particular, those with the ability to crochet have made their own cute, yarn and felt-based versions of Baby Yoda (the show's breakout character) as they wait for licensed Disney merch to hit their favorite retailers.

 "For me, crocheting was like a hobby with one or two sales a month until Baby Yoda came, and suddenly it became a full-time job commitment with a 35-person waiting list," Paola Meownsk, who runs a crochet business on Etsy, tells SYFY WIRE. "[They're] willing to wait up for a month or two to get one.
 So yes, it's a boom!
 You could say Baby Yoda is a dream-maker!
 Plus, it's so cute.
 I'm glad people liked my version of him and being able to pursue something I'm really passionate about."